RedHatNordicsSA/linux4win/content/lab0.md

 This all means that the knowledge you'll get today will be widely applicable to a large number of technical sectors and domains.

-This lab is meant to get you a hands on start with Linux and does not deal with all theory around the operating system as such.
+This lab is meant to get you a hands on start with Linux and does not deal with all theory and details around the operating system as such.

 # Lab graphics